NHL on NBC: 1990s

-NBC's coverage of the 1993 All-Star Game drew a .450 rating in the males 18-34 bracket, the highest among sports shows this year and well above the NBA’s .350 average.
+NBC's coverage of the 1993 All-Star Game drew a .450 rating in the males 18-34 bracket, the highest among sports shows this year and well above the NBA's .350 average.

 2000s

 2002 Winter Olympics

 In 2002, NBC broadcast the Winter Olympics from Salt Lake City, Utah.
 It marked the first time that NBC televised the Winter Olympics since the 1972 Games from Sapporo, Japan.
-For the men's hockey tournament, NBC enlisted ESPN/ABC’s Gary Thorne to call the games with color commentator John Davidson.
-The secondary announcing crew consisted of Fox’s Kenny Albert and ESPN/ABC’s Joe Micheletti.
+For the men's hockey tournament, NBC enlisted ESPN and ABC's Gary Thorne to call the games with color commentator John Davidson.
+The secondary announcing crew consisted of Fox's Kenny Albert and ESPN and ABC's Joe Micheletti.
 Albert also did play–by–play for the women's tournament alongside Lisa Brown-Miller.
-Meanwhile, ESPN/ABC’s Darren Pang served as ice-level reporter for both the men's and women's ice hockey tournaments.
-ESPN/ABC’s Bill Clement worked with Jim Lampley as a studio analyst during their coverage of both ice hockey tournaments.
+Meanwhile, ESPN and ABC's Darren Pang served as ice-level reporter for both the men's and women's ice hockey tournaments.
+ESPN and ABC's Bill Clement worked with Jim Lampley as a studio analyst during their coverage of both ice hockey tournaments.

 Terms of the deal

 In May 2004, NBC reached an agreement with the NHL to broadcast a slate of regular season games and the Stanley Cup Finals.
 The plan called for NBC to air at least six weeks of regular season games (three regional games each week) on Saturday afternoons.
 In addition, NBC was to show one or two playoff games per weekend during the playoffs.
 Between two and five games from the Stanley Cup Finals would air in prime time (OLN/Versus received the other two as part of its package).
 NBC's primary game each week, as well as the Stanley Cup Finals, would air in high definition.

 Unlike previous network television deals with the NHL (like Fox, which had the rights from 1994 to 1999 and ABC, which had the rights from 1999 to 2004), NBC paid no upfront rights fee, instead splitting advertising revenue with the league after meeting its own production and distribution costs.
 On the other hand, the league avoided the arrangement some minor sports leagues have, in which they pay networks for broadcast time and produce their own telecasts, but keep any advertising revenue.

 The last time NBC Sports entered a television deal which did not require it to pay any rights fees was in 1994–1995, when the division was involved in the Major League Baseball joint venture called "The Baseball Network."
-To a lesser extent, NBC also had a similar sort of revenue-sharing agreement with the Arena Football League and, because of their ownership in the XFL, also paid no rights fees for airing that league.
+To a lesser extent, NBC also had a similar sort of revenue-sharing agreement with the Arena Football League (AFL) and, because of their ownership in the XFL, also paid no rights fees for airing that league.

 NBC's out-of-market games were available on NHL Center Ice through the 2006–07 season; NBC switched to stand-alone games for the 2007–08 season.